libssh2/libssh2/docs/libssh2_trace_sethandler.md

 By default, when tracing has been switched on via a call to libssh2_trace(), all output is written to stderr.
-By calling this method and passing a function pointer that matches the libssh2_trace_handler_func prototype, libssh2 will call back as it generates trace output.
+By calling this method and passing a function pointer that matches the libssh2_trace_handler_func prototype, libssh2 calls back as it generates trace output.
 This can be used to capture the trace output and put it into a log file or diagnostic window.
 This function has no effect unless libssh2 was built to support this option, and a typical "release build" might not.